ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/AR-1-Split-Aggregate-by-Entities/README.md

  * All entities become **aggregate roots** within their own aggregates.

 ## Example
-The following to CML snippets show an example _input_ and _output_ illustrating how this AR works.
+The following two CML snippets show an example _input_ and _output_ illustrating how this AR works.

 ### Input
 The following bounded context contains one aggregate with two entities: